 This demand for ticket availability took the proportion of online sales to over 90% on some days from a 45% average pre-COVID.
-Of all sites, FAAM has maintained its online sales best, although Walk Up has returned.

 FAAM's market continues to be driven by the local Domestic Tourism trade, factoring in a visit to FAAM as part of their holiday in the area (particularly on a wet weather day).
-It was a poor performance this summer for FAAM despite investment in its central 'Carrier Experience' an interactive air craft carrier experience offer.
+This means FAAM has relatively low levels of engagement with it local market.